Keith Haring

 Haring was a highly political artist, engaging with previously taboo subjects like drug abuse, AIDS, gay male sexuality, and nuclear apocalypse.

-While the energy around these public works quickly made him a local legend, Haring simultaneously began exhibiting paintings and prints at galleries and museums worldwide.
-In addition to his fascination with existential themes such as birth, death, love, childhood, sex, and war, Haring was a highly political artist, engaging with previously taboo subjects like drug abuse, AIDS, gay male sexuality, and nuclear apocalypse.
-Haring created numerous murals throughout New York City in the 1980s, including the famous Crack is Wack (1986) mural in East Harlem, which initially led to his arrest before being designated a landmark by the city.
+The energy around these public works made him a local legend, and Haring began exhibiting paintings and other mediums at galleries and museums worldwide.
+In addition to his fascination with existential themes such as birth, death, love, childhood, sex, and war, Haring was a political artist, engaging with previously taboo subjects like drug abuse, AIDS, gay male sexuality, and nuclear apocalypse.
+Haring created several murals throughout New York City in the 1980s, including the famous Crack is Wack (1986) mural in East Harlem, which initially led to his arrest before being designated a landmark by the city.

 Keith Haring.